illinoistech-itm/jhajek/itmo-463/module-11-snapshot/Readme.md

 1) Check that there is 1 AMI tagged: `module-11-template`
 1) Check that there is 1 RDS Snapshot tagged:`module-11-template`
+1) Check that there is 1 RDS Instance tagged:`module-11`
+1) Check that there is 1 Database subnet group tagged: `module-11`
 1) Check that there are 2 Security Groups tagged: `module-11`
 1) Check the HTTP check returns an HTTP 200
 1) Check that there are 3 EC2 instances and they are tagged: `module-11`
-1) Check that there are 2 S3 buckets tagged: `module-11`
+1) Check that there are 2 secrets in the secrets manager and they are tagged: `module-11`
 1) Check that there are 3 subnets and they are tagged: `module-11`
-1) Check that there is 1 IAM instance profile tagged: `module-11`
-1) Check that there is 2 IAM Role Policies tagged: `module-11`
 1) Check that there is one Auto Scaling Group and that it is tagged: `module-11`
-1) Check to make sure there is 1 or more objects in the S3 *raw* bucket

 ### Requirements